Vyper-Dev/Maer/README.md

 # MalLoader
-A Python script designed to run malware nearly undetected (trojan hourse), disguised by a simple survival text game.
+A Python script designed to run malware nearly undetected (trojan horse), disguised by a simple survival text game.
 Detected by 1/65 vendors (DeepInstinct) on VirusTotal with full payload.

 # DISCLAIMER
 *FOR EDUCATIONAL USE ONLY.
 ONLY USE ON YOUR OWN PERSONAL DEVICES.
 I AM NOT LIABLE FOR ANY DAMAGES OR ACTIONS CAUSED BY THIS SCRIPT.
 BY DOWNLOADING AND USING THIS REPOSITORY YOU TAKE FULL RESPONSIBILITY FOR ANY ACTIONS COMMITTED*